 - On Zarembo Island, the Snow Pass Road 6585 will be closed around milepost 2 from 6am to 4pm daily due to yarding activity.
 This closure has been extended to last until approximately the end of September.

-- On Zarembo Island, log trucks are hauling from the 6585 Snow Pass road, 52026 High Road and the 52089 Zarembo Lake Road into St Johns LTF.
+- Also on Zarembo, there is logging road construction on 52014 Road, which is the road across from the Alpine Rd.
+Also watch for logging traffic from the 6585 Snow Pass road, 52026 High Road and the 52089 Zarembo Lakes Road into St Johns LTF.

 - On Etolin Island, logging activity at Anita Bay is ongoing on the 6546 Mosman Road and there are log trucks hauling to the Anita Bay scale yard and dock area.

 - Due to reduced budgets, the Forest Service is not guaranteeing a supply of firewood at cabins and campsites at this time, except at Middle Ridge Cabin, which is stocked with firewood supplied by the Stikine Sportmens Association.

 - With all the dry weather we’ve been having this summer, it is a good reminder to please be careful with your campfires and make sure they are extinguished before leaving your site.

 - With deer season underway, we would like to remind everyone that it is illegal and unsafe to shoot from, across or along roadways.